zordius/json-path-processor/README.md

 }
 ```

-The loop becomes a nightmare now?
+The loop becomes a nightmare now, right?
 Let's use lodash to reduce indents in the loop:

 ```javascript
 _(data).each(function(V) {